 Absent first person: Increased organic revenue by 15% YoY.

-The latter example is much more concise, plus you avoid having to repeat yourself with 'I/He did this' and 'I/She did that.'
+The latter example is much more concise, plus you avoid having to repeat yourself with "I did this" and "I did that."
 The pronouns are implied because, after all, this is your CV.

 Graphics that illustrate your skill proficiencies

-A skills bar chart that is 75 per cent full, four of five bubbles filled in, a pie chart that is 90 per cent complete ‒ these are all trendy CV graphics job seekers employ to present their expertise with certain subjects, tools, etc. These images may be visually pleasing, but they are actually detrimental to your CV's success.
+A skills bar chart that is 75% full, four of five bubbles filled in, a pie chart that is 90% complete ‒ these are all trendy CV graphics that job seekers employ to present their expertise with certain subjects and tools.
+These images may be visually pleasing, but they are actually detrimental to your CV's success.

-CV-scanning software called applicant tracking systems (ATS) have become increasingly popular, with 98 per cent of large organisations using them in their recruitment processes.
-This technology works as a kind of CV gatekeeper, parsing documents and tossing aside the candidates deemed least qualified, all based on a search for certain keywords.
-Your CV's success is dependent on its ability to meet the requirements of an ATS, and this software cannot read charts, images and other graphics.
+CV-scanning software - called applicant tracking systems (ATS) - have become increasingly popular, with 98% of large organisations using them in their recruitment processes.
+This technology can rank CVs based on a search for certain keywords.
+Your CV's success is dependent on its ability to be read accurately by an ATS, and this software cannot read charts, images, and other graphics.
 If you try to get too fancy with your CV design, there's a chance that important information will be lost.

 Phew ‒ what a mouthful.
 And yet, nothing was truly said.
 There is a whole lexicon of CV buzzwords, but the fact of the matter is that they aren't effective.

 Striking the right balance on your CV isn't easy, but it is possible.
-To ensure that you're avoiding these common pitfalls, take advantage of TopCV's free CV critique today.
-Our feedback will show you where your CV stands so you can be better equipped for your job search.
+To ensure that you're avoiding these common pitfalls, take advantage of TopCV's free CV review today.
+Our feedback will show you where your CV stands, so you can be better equipped for your job search.